Public Lands Foundation

 PLF was founded in 1987 and is a non-profit, tax-exempt organization.
 PLF endorses and embraces the multiple use mission of the BLM.

 Most of our members spent their careers managing these public lands located throughout the West.
-They have personal knowledge of these lands and unparalleled expertise in their management.
+Collectively, we have extensive years of personal knowledge of these lands and unparalleled expertise in their management.

-PLF is a nonprofit and tax-exempt organization that is not affiliated with or a part of the BLM.
-Membership is open to current, former and retired BLM employees and all who have an interest in how the NSPL is used and managed.
+PLF is an independent organization and is not part of the BLM.
+Membership is open to current, former and retired BLM employees and all who have an interest in how public lands are used and managed.

-In 2017, approximately 245 million acres of the original public domain lands remain in the National System of Public Lands administered by the BLM.
-The federal government funds most the cost of managing public use and protecting the resources on these federal lands.
+In 2017, approximately 245 million acres of the original public domain lands remain under BLM’s management.
+The federal government funds most of the cost of managing public use and protecting the resources on these federal lands.
 The BLM’s budget for FY 2017 is $1.2 billion.

 The value of the public lands is indisputable as a legacy for future generations and as a contributor to present-day economics and quality of life.
 Public lands managed by the BLM contributed $88 billion to the U.S. economy while supporting nearly 374,000 jobs in FY 2015.
 The economic output generated by activities on the public lands fuel local economies.
 Energy related development and production — including oil and gas, coal, non-energy minerals, and geothermal, wind and solar energy — on BLM-managed public lands contributed just over $79 billion in FY 2015.
 Within that total, oil and gas generated $50.4 billion; coal $14.1 billion; non-energy minerals such as sand and gravel $13.3 billion; and geothermal, wind and solar energy leases $1.2 billion.